Types of Degrees Soil Sciences Majors Are Getting

 Online Soil Sciences Programs

-In 2018-2019, 38 schools offered a soil sciences program of some type.
+In the 2018-2019 academic year, 38 schools offered some type of soil sciences program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||1||0|